jspecify/jspecify/docs/tsttcpw.rst

-A type is null-exclusive under every parameterization if it has a `nullness-subtype-establishing path <#nullness-subtype-establishing-path>`__ to any augmented class or array type.
+A type is null-exclusive under every parameterization if it has a `nullness-subtype-establishing path <#nullness-subtype-establishing-path>`__ to either of the
+following:

+-  any type whose `nullness operator <#nullness-operator>`__ is ``MINUS_NULL``

+-  any augmented class or array type

       This rule refers specifically to a “class or array type,” as distinct from other types like type variables and intersection types.

 Nullness-subtype-establishing path
 ----------------------------------